gvwilson/sensibleadventures/shapers/shapers.md

 and the higher score wins.
 If there is a tie,
 the Director rules on whether the contest continues or whether something unusual happened.

-For example,
+> **Example:**
+> Rufus and Doofus are arm-wrestling.
-if two characters are arm-wrestling and their players both roll 9's, the Director can decide that they are still locked in combat.
+> When their players both roll 9's,
+> the Director decides that they are still locked in combat.
-If they roll another tie,
+> They both re-roll and get 5's.
-the Director can rule that the table has broken under the strain and sent them both sprawling on the bar floor.
+> This time, the Director rules that the table has broken under their weight
+> and sent them both sprawling onto the floor of the bar.
+> That's when Rufus notices the bomb ticking away underneath his seat.

 ### Fluke